Cargill/splinter/cli/man/splinter-circuit-template-arguments.1.md

 building a circuit from the template.
 This command lists the arguments that are defined in the specified circuit template.

-All available templates are located in the circuit templates directory, `/usr/share/splinter/circuit-templates`.
+All available templates are located in the default circuit templates directory, `/usr/share/splinter/circuit-templates`, unless `SPLINTER_CIRCUIT_TEMPLATE_PATH` is set.
+Note, if multiple template storage directories are specified in the `SPLINTER_CIRCUIT_TEMPLATE_PATH`, they are searched from first to last for template files.
+The first file matching the specified `TEMPLATE-NAME` will be displayed.

 FLAGS
 =====